mfalfafa/Forwarder-system/ready/Readme.md

 		- in **SSH**, select **yes** to enable SSH
 	- Update Raspi 3 in **Update** menu
 	- **Reboot** Raspi
+	- After reboot, make sure that your Raspi 3 is connected to the internet
 3. Edit file **/etc/dhcpcd.conf** to make static IP for **eth0** interface
 	```
 	interface eth0